-The first place to check if you are concerned about whether or not to send your child to the Academy, is here on our website; a notice will be placed here by 7.45am on any morning when it is the Principal deems it necessary to remain closed.
+The first place to check if you are concerned about whether or not to send your child to the Academy, is here on our website; a notice will be placed here if the Principal deems it necessary to remain closed.
 If there is no notice to advise of a closure, then please assume we are open as normal.

 A message will also be tweeted on the Academy’s Twitter feed (so make sure you follow @ormistonsudbury), and on our Facebook page.
 Please do not rely on messages posted on students’ accounts as these are more often than not based on rumour and not fact!

 Suffolk County Council also operates a system of notification to our local radio station, BBC Radio Suffolk on 95.5 FM, 95.9 FM, 103.9 FM, 104.6 FM, so this, too, may be a useful source of information.
 Please note that schools/academies are asked not to notify the radio station directly, so any delay in messages reaching BBC Radio Suffolk and/or its website is not the fault of the Academy – more the period of time it takes for Suffolk County Council to collate the information for all schools and forward it on on their behalf.

 Whilst it is less easy to do so, we will endeavour to ensure that our telephone system carries a closure message if we are unable to open.
 Owing to the high volume of calls often experienced when parents are uncertain about closure, it can sometimes be very difficult to actually gain access to the system at a time when there are no calls coming in, so it would be really helpful to us if parents could try to use the website and AVOID ringing us, if at all possible.